 For more than 19 years he has been certified as a 504 loan closing attorney by the United States Small Business Administration.
 He has closed more than 200 SBA loans representing the lender and numerous additional occasions representing conventional lenders and borrowers.

 In connection with the petroleum industry, Mr. Bartley has represented clients in contractual and administrative disputes involving environment, taxation, unfair sales practices, and matters involving the Federal Petroleum Marketing Practices Act.
 Mr. Bartley has also appeared before legislative committees and administrative agencies in the State of Tennessee regarding petroleum issues.
-He serves as counsel for the Tennessee Fuel and Convenience Store Association and many of its members on commercial, petroleum, taxation, and land use, issues and sales of alcoholic beverages..
+He serves as counsel for the Tennessee Fuel and Convenience Store Association and represents many of its members on commercial, petroleum, taxation, land use, environmental, and administrative issues and including licensing and sales of alcoholic beverages.

 His volunteer works include having acted as legal counsel in Ecclesiastical disputes for the Episcopal Diocese of Tennessee, as well as serving for many years on the Architectual Review Committee for the Diocese.
 He is also a Life Member and has served on the Board of Directors of BOMA Nashville (Building Owners and Managers Association) also serving as an instructor in its RPA program and teaching seminars on legal and business management matters.